yurimssilva/product-edc/docs/samples/Local TXDC Setup.md

 ```

 The different settings are explained in the [TXDC Connector](../../charts/tractusx-connector/README.md) documentation.
-Basically this deployment overrides the full name, wo avoid naming conflicts, and sets a NodePort, to access the
+Basically this deployment overrides the full name, to avoid naming conflicts, and sets a NodePort, to access the
 containers from outside the local Kubernetes cluster.
 Then it configures a DAPS instance and the corresponding vault,
 where the DAPS secrets are persisted, so that the connector has its own identity.